 As a former teacher with 25 years experience, Dianne can connect her presentation to your school’s curriculum.
 Potential topics are listed below, but visits can also be personalized to meet specific needs.
 Inquire through the Contact page of this website about honorariums for school visits.

-- Setting and Research – How authors combine personal experience and internet research to create a vivid and believable setting.
-Dianne shares examples and photos of in-person research (such as climbing a pyramid and planning a breakout in Central Park Zoo, and attending a ghost-hunting class) she conducted in order to get her stories right.
+- Setting and Research – How authors combine personal experience and internet research to create vivid and believable settings.
+Dianne shares examples and photos of in-person research (such as climbing a pyramid, planning a breakout in Central Park Zoo, and attending a ghost-hunting class) she conducted in order to get her stories right.

 - Point of View – Examples of first, second, and third person POV w/accompanying writing activity